 In particular, EAHM recognizes its role in the development of talented Emirati students to become the industry leaders of the future.
-For this reason, eligible Emirati applicants will be offered a 50% Scholarship on their Tuition Fees & Sundries and the opportunity to apply for a 100% Scholarship on Tuition Fees & Sundries should they be accepted by Jumeirah as a future employee.
+For this reason, eligible Emirati applicants will be offered a 50% Scholarship on their Tuition Fees and the opportunity to apply for a 100% Scholarship on Tuition Fees should they be accepted by Jumeirah as a future employee.

-The Managing Director, Dean, Finance Manager, Registrar and Head of Admissions will ensure that this policy is implemented on a day to day basis.
+The Managing Director, Executive Dean, Finance Manager, Director of Marketing & Enrolment, Registrar & Head of Admissions will ensure that this policy is implemented on a day to day basis.

-Applicants to EAHM wishing to also apply for a Scholarship must indicate this on their application form and submit a letter to the Scholarship Committee explaining their eligibility.
+Applicants to EAHM wishing to also apply for a Scholarship must indicate this on their application form and submit a letter to the Scholarship Committee explaining their eligibility along with any relevant documentation as listed on the application forms.